core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ~~~~
 {: #ws-message-format title='CoAP Message Format over WebSockets' artwork-align="center"}

-The CoAP over TCP message format eliminates the Version field defined in
+As with CoAP over TCP, the message format for CoAP over Websockets
+eliminates the Version field defined in CoAP over UDP.
+If CoAP version
-CoAP over UDP.
-If CoAP version negotiation is required in the future,
+negotiation is required in the future, CoAP over WebSockets can address
-CoAP over WebSockets can address the requirement by the definition of a
+the requirement by the definition of a new subprotocol identifier that is
-new subprotocol identifier that is negotiated during the opening handshake.
+negotiated during the opening handshake.

 Requests and response messages can be fragmented as specified in
 Section 5.4 of {{RFC6455}}, though typically they are sent unfragmented